AllanMontalvo/Small-Office-Network/README.md

 - Configure F0/2 on ASW-A1 as a trunk port for WLC1 to support VLANs 40 (Wi-Fi) and 99
 	(Management), make VLAN 99 as the native VLAN, and disable DTP.
 - Shutdown all unused ports on Access and Distribution switches.
+- Verify configuration with show command of etherchannel summary, vlan, vtp, interface switchport, and interface status.

 **Part 3 IP Address, Layer-3 EtherChannel**